Updated on Decembre 31, 2023

 Conclusion: are structured notes a good investment?

-In general, no they aren’t.
-Those that have them in their portfolio, should consider an alternative investment, once the investment has ended.
+For the average person, they generally aren’t suitable.
+Therefore, if you have them in your portfolio, you should consider an alternative investment, once the investment has ended.